henryl74/pp3-hangman/README.md

 - Log into Heroku (create an account if you don't have one)
 - Pick the 'Create new app' option from the dashboard.
-- Enter your application name - this name has to be unique - select your region and then click 'Create App'
+- Enter your application name - this name has to be unique - select your region and then click "Create App"
 - This will bring you to your project page.
-From here, click the 'Settings' tab and scroll down to Config Vars.
+From here, click the "Settings" tab and scroll down to Config Vars.
-- In the KEY input field, enter 'PORT' and in the VALUE input field, enter '8000'.
+- In the KEY input field, enter "PORT" and in the VALUE input field, enter "8000".
-- Click the 'Add' button to the right to add the Convig Vars.
+- Click the "Add" button to the right to add the Convig Vars.
-- On the same page scroll down to the buildpacks section and click 'Add Buildpack'
+- On the same page scroll down to the buildpacks section and click "Add Buildpack"
 - Add both the Python and node.js buildpacks but make sure that the **Python buildpack is above the node.js one**
-- Go back to the tabs at the top of the page and this time select the 'Deploy' tab.
+- Go back to the tabs at the top of the page and this time select the "Deploy" tab.
 - Select Github deployment method.
-- Search for your repository name and click the 'Connect' button to link your chosen repository
+- Search for your repository name and click the "Connect" button to link your chosen repository
 - At the bottom of that page, select your preferred deplyment type; Automatic Deployment or Manual Deployment and wait a few minutes for your project to be deployed.

 [Back to top](<#contents>)

 # Credits

-- "Love Sandwiches" walkthrough project, since I had no previous experience building a game using Python; completeing this project before anything was a huge help, so thank you Code Institute.
+- "Love Sandwiches" walkthrough project,  as I had no previous experience building a game using Python; completing this project before anything was a huge help, thank you Code Institute for such a great tutorial.

-- The idea for the layout of the game came from the Code Institute Ultimate Battleships portfolio project scope.
+- The idea of the layout of my game came from the Code Institute Ultimate Battleships portfolio project scope.

-- I checked for all kind of references from previous projects about games posted in the PP3 slack channel.
+- I checked for all kinds of references from previous projects about games posted in the PP3 slack channel.

-- I've found a few online tutorials that help me out to put the ide toguether, there are:
+- I've found a few online tutorials that helped me out to put the whole idea together, these are:

  * [5 Mini Python Projects - For Beginners](https://www.youtube.com/watch?v=DLn3jOsNRVE)
  * [How to Build a Hangman Game with Python](https://www.youtube.com/watch?v=JNXmCOumNw0)
  * [How to build HANGMAN with Python in 10 MINUTES](https://www.youtube.com/watch?v=m4nEnsavl6w), I attribute the necessary credits for the art of the hangman stages in my game to this site.
- * [How To Print Colored Text in Python](https://www.youtube.com/watch?v=u51Zjlnui4Y), highly recommend tutorial if you are planning to add some style to your project.
+ * [How To Print Colored Text in Python](https://www.youtube.com/watch?v=u51Zjlnui4Y), I highly recommend tutorial if you are planning to add some style to your project.
  * [How To Use LucidChart](https://www.youtube.com/watch?v=Ngm7JN_9rtQ), nice tutorial for beginners.
- * [ASCII generator](https://patorjk.com/software/taag/#p=display&f=Graffiti&t=Type%20Something%20), great site to add some nice art to your home page.
+ * [ASCII generator](https://patorjk.com/software/taag/#p=display&f=Graffiti&t=Type%20Something%20), fantastic site to add some great art to your home page.

 [Back to top](<#contents>)